zzxwill/oss/intl.en-US/API Reference/Bucket operations/GetBucketInfo.md

 </BucketInfo>
 ```

-**Return example if the requested bucket information does not exist:**
+Response example returned when the requested bucket does not exist:

 ```
 HTTP/1.1 404